KY-East/AIXC/AIXC White Paper v3.0 EN.md

 Traditional blockchains solve digital world authenticity—whether a transaction occurred, whether account balances are correct.
 But AIXC's PoAI consensus solves more fundamental problems: **How is physical world authenticity consensed in the digital world**.

 A car says it drove 100 kilometers—this is its reality.
 But when other validator nodes cross-verify through GPS trajectories, acceleration integration, energy consumption data and reach consensus, this becomes network reality.
-This network reality isn't a direct mapping of the physical world but **consensus-reality** formed through cryptographic verification, mathematical proofs, and economic gaming.
+This network reality becomes **consensus-reality** formed through cryptographic verification, mathematical proofs, and economic gaming.

 This concept's profound significance lies in: **We're creating active participants in physical world digital twins, not just recording reality but changing it**.

 When your car drives in the physical world, its xEAI synchronously learns, evolves, accumulates reputation on-chain.
 When your car completes deliveries in reality, its xEAI earns rewards, upgrades levels, expands influence on-chain.
-Two worlds aren't parallel but **entangled**; reality influences digital, digital feeds back reality.
+Two worlds are **entangled**: reality influences digital, digital feeds back reality.

 This means future business models will be completely rewritten.
 Today when you buy a car, you own a depreciating iron box; tomorrow when you buy an EAI vehicle, you own **intelligent assets that work, learn, appreciate**.
 It's not only depreciating (physical depreciation) but also appreciating (data accumulation, algorithm optimization, reputation enhancement).
 Its RWA token doesn't just represent how much it's worth but how much value it can create.